 If you are receiving an error when uploading a file, check your connection, refresh the page, or start over by closing and re-opening your browser.

 What are the rules for filing BlueCard® disputes?

 The rules for filing BlueCard® disputes (for services to a member with an out-of-state plan) are slightly different.

-- You can only bundle BlueCard® claims when they are for services provided to the same member.
-Up to 20 BlueCard® claims can be bundled at one time.
+- You can You can submit multiple claims at the same time as long as they are for services provided to the same member.
+Up to 20 BlueCard® claims can be created at one time.

 Please keep these in mind when you file.

 Yes, the manuals will be updated to include information about the new online dispute submission process.